Decomposition spaces, incidence algebras and M\"obius inversion III: the decomposition space of M\"obius intervals: Intervals and the factorisation-interval construction

-The object appearing in the middle is an algebraic interval since it is wide under $\Xi[-1]$ (\ref{reduced/wide}).
-By definition, the factorisation interval of $a$ is $I(a) := i\upperstar A$, equipped with a cULF map to $X$, as seen in the diagram
+The object appearing in the middle is an algebraic interval since it is stretched under $\Xi[-1]$ (\ref{reduced/wide}).
+By definition, the factorisation interval of $a$ is $I(a) := i\upperstar A$, equipped with a \culf map to $X$, as seen in the diagram